bisha1111/bisha1111ceamls26.github.io/index.md

 quick_facts:
   - "🎓 Junior, Computer Science"
-  - "🔬 Interested in Ai and Machine Learning
+  - "🔬 Interested in Ai and Machine Learning"
   - "📍 Based in Baltimore, MD"
   - "🚀 I like pineapples"